Note: I get commissions for purchases made through links on this page.

 Generally speaking, an average used U.S. stamp in decent condition is worth between 10c and 20c going as far back as 1932.
 Unused (aka mint) stamps are worth just a little more for that same time period.

 If you have stamps older than 1932, you’ll probably want to check their worth in a printed catalog such as the one described below.
+But keep in mind what I said above about the numbers found in such books.

 What’s the Good News?